John Tufton (cricketer): Cricket

-The earliest known record of Tufton in a cricket match is when he made his first-class debut, aged nineteen, playing for Marylebone Cricket Club (MCC) against a Kent XI at Dartford Brent on 27 and 28 June 1793.
+The earliest known record of Tufton in a cricket match is when he made his debut, aged nineteen, playing for Marylebone Cricket Club (MCC) against Kent at Dartford Brent on 27 and 28 June 1793.
 He scored one and nought and is not listed as a bowler.

 Arthur Haygarth in Scores and Biographies says of Tufton that "his performances both as a batsman and as a bowler may be said to have been very good, if the early age at which he died is taken into consideration".
 Haygarth adds that Tufton was the first player ever to be recorded as being given out leg before wicket (lbw).
-This happened in a match at Moulsey Hurst in August 1795, when Tufton played for an England XIII versus a Surrey XI.
+This happened in a match at Moulsey Hurst in August 1795, when Tufton played in an "odds" match for England Thirteen versus Surrey.
 The bowler was John Wells.
 In his notes about that game, Haygarth says: "In this match, "leg before wicket" is found scored for the first time.
 In Britcher's printed score-book, Mr J. Tufton is in this match put down as bowled merely, and the leg before wicket added in a note.
 At first, when any one was got out in this way, it was marked down as simply bowled, and the leg before wicket omitted".

 Tufton had his best season as a batsman in 1797 when he scored 428 runs including two half-centuries.
 In the match between MCC and a London XI at Lord's Old Ground 10 to 12 July, he scored 48 and 59 to help MCC win by 109 runs.
-His highest known career score of 61 was achieved at Itchin Stoke Down when MCC travelled to play a Hampshire XI on 7 to 10 August.
+His highest known career score of 61 was achieved at Itchin Stoke Down when MCC travelled to play Hampshire on 7 to 10 August.
 Tufton had scored 22 in the first innings and shared a significant partnership with Lord Frederick Beauclerk in the second when he scored 61 before being bowled out by Richard Purchase.
-MCC totalled 147 and 192, against 78 and 148 by the Hampshire XI, to win by 113 runs.
+MCC totalled 147 and 192, against 78 and 148 by Hampshire, to win by 113 runs.